By Wendy Stoltz / Last Modified On January 15, 2023

 You can also add herbs, black pepper, or some of your favorite dried spices into the dough for additional flavor or variety.

-It's a great alternative if you prefer or need to follow a gluten-free diet.
-Although it’s not 100% the same, we love it!
+This gluten-free pasta recipe is a great alternative if you prefer or need to follow a gluten-free diet.
+Although it’s not 100% the same, we love this as a pasta dish!

 Dry it overnight, preferably in a warm place on a cooling rack.
 Check if it’s dried the following day.
 If it’s still damp, let it dry for a few more hours.
 Check it again and only store it once it’s completely dry.

-Keep the pasta in an open container for the first few days.
+Keep the gluten-free pasta in an open container for the first few days.
 This prevents the pasta from getting moldy as it’s still damp.
-Once the pasta is completely dry you can keep it in an airtight container for up to 2-3 weeks.
+Once the pasta is completely dry, you can keep it in an airtight container for up to 2-3 weeks.

 Get your 3 ingredients ready for this super easy gluten-free pasta recipe.
 You don’t even need a pasta machine and your gluten-free noodles will be ready in just under 20 minutes.
 Once you’ve tried fresh pasta, you’ll never buy store-bought again!